kcmurray1/mass-youtube-transcript-finder/README.md

 ## Finding Youtube videos matching a given phrase
 Upon running the system without the `--test` flag, you will be prompted to enter a Youtube channel name.
 While the name is not case sensitive, spaces must be included.
-For an example channel like `Beast Philanthropy`:
+For a channel like `Beast Philanthropy`:

 **(GOOD)** `beast philanthropy`
 **(BAD)** `beastphilanthropy`

 The next step is to enter a phrase to search for within the channel.
-Like the channel name this is not case sensitive but requires appropriate spacing.
+Like the channel name, this is not case sensitive but requires appropriate spacing.
 ```bash
 Enter a phrase: oh my god
 ```

-Next if you selected the channel without changing any code you will be prompted to enter the channel URL:
+Next, if you selected the channel without changing any code you will be prompted to enter the channel URL:
 ```bash
 Enter a url: https://www.youtube.com/@BeastPhilanthropy/videos
 ```